dhinesh03/mithril-starter-kit/README.md

 npm run build
   # Compiles the app for production and all compiled files lies on dist dir.
   # To deploy an the application simply transfer the dist to a web server's public directory.
+npm run build:analyze
+  # Compiles the app for production and we will have a report and stats for the bundle on dist folder.
 ```

 ## Directory Structure: